risk-first/website/Debugging-Bets.md

 ![Test 1: Curl With Broken Token](images/generated/practices/debugging/test1.png)

 Although `H1` was unlikely (and therefore I probably wasn’t going to learn much) it was really easy to test.
 All I needed to do was try the `curl` command again with a deliberately broken token.
 What would the message be?
-What came back was a 401 error - unauthorised.
-So it definitely wasn’t H1.
+What came back was a `401 error - unauthorised`.
+So it definitely wasn’t `H1`.

 ### Second Test